duttpathak/Linux-/README.md

 12 How do you change to a different run-level?

 ```
-init X #X is replaced by the run evel you want to change to.
+init X #X is replaced by the run level you want to change to.
 ````

 13 Explain the steps a Linux system goes through when it boots.